JenSeReal/otel-getting-started/tutorial/content/intro/problems_with_the_status_quo/index.md

 Unfortunately, traditional logging systems lack the mechanisms to reconstruct the chain of events in that particular transaction.
 Traditional logging systems often fail to capture the full context of an operation, making it difficult to correlate events across different services or components.
 They frequently lack the ability to preserve critical metadata, such as trace IDs or span IDs, which are essential for linking related events together.
 This limitation results in fragmented views of the system's behavior, where the story of a single operation is spread across multiple logs without a clear narrative.
 Furthermore, the absence of standardized query languages or interfaces adds to the difficulty of searching and analyzing logs effectively, as operators must rely on custom scripts or manual filtering to uncover patterns and anomalies.
-Switching the perspective from someone building an observability solution to someone using it reveals an inherent disconnect.
+Switching perspectives from someone building an observability solution to someone using it reveals an inherent disconnect.
 The real world isn't made up of logging, metrics, or tracing problems.
 Instead, we have to move back and forth between different types of telemetry to build up a mental model and reason about the behavior of a system.
 Since observability tools are silos of disconnected data, figuring out how pieces of information relate to one another causes a significant cognitive load for the operator.